spacotto/grimoire/python/chapters/chapter034.md

 # (Mac Checkbox)
 ```

+>[!NOTE]
-The `Application` class is completely decoupled from concrete products.
+>The `Application` class is completely decoupled from concrete products.
 Switching families requires only changing which factory is injected.

----

 ## Factory Registration and Discovery